haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

-  Sets the status code to return upon rate limiting has been triggered.
+  Sets the status code to return when rate limiting has been triggered.

   Available on:  `configmap`  `ingress`

 Possible values:

-- HTTP status codes; Defaults to 403
+- HTTP status codes; Defaults to 403.

 Example: